cortexproject/cortex/docs/blocks-storage/querier.md

 Queriers need to discover store-gateways in order to connect to them at query time.
 The service discovery mechanism used depends whether blocks sharding is enabled in the store-gateways.

-When blocks sharding is **enabled**, queriers need to access to the store-gateways hash ring and thus queriers need to be configured with the same `-experimental.store-gateway.sharding-ring.*` flags (or their respective YAML config options) store-gateways have been configured.
+When blocks sharding is **enabled**, queriers need to access to the store-gateways hash ring and thus queriers need to be configured with the same `-store-gateway.sharding-ring.*` flags (or their respective YAML config options) store-gateways have been configured.

-When blocks sharding is **disabled**, queriers need the `-experimental.querier.store-gateway-addresses` CLI flag (or its respective YAML config option) being set to a comma separated list of store-gateway addresses in [DNS Service Discovery format]((../configuration/arguments.md#dns-service-discovery).
+When blocks sharding is **disabled**, queriers need the `-querier.store-gateway-addresses` CLI flag (or its respective YAML config option) being set to a comma separated list of store-gateway addresses in [DNS Service Discovery format]((../configuration/arguments.md#dns-service-discovery).
 Queriers will evenly balance the requests to query blocks across the resolved addresses.

 ## Caching